Economics - Management, Agriculture - Food, Law - Political Science - Administration, Technology, Engineering

 Student and Campus Life Contribution (CVEC):

-A Student Life and Campus Contribution (CVEC) must be paid by each student prior to administrative registration for most of the programs listed on Parcoursup.
+A Student and Campus Contribution (CVEC) must be paid by each student before administrative registration for most courses listed on Parcoursup.

-For more information on the courses concerned by the payment of the CVEC and the exemptions provided: https://cvec.etudiant.gouv.fr/
+For more information on training courses covered by the CVEC payment and exemptions: https://cvec.etudiant.gouv.fr/

 Read more

-High school results with particular attention to subjects related to the specialty as well as the French grades for the Baccalaureate exam.
+High school results, with particular attention to subjects related to the specialization, as well as French grades in the early baccalaureate exam.

-Appreciation of the teaching staff (mathematics, French, philosophy, English, foreign languages, specialty subjects).
+Assessments by the teaching team (math, French, philosophy, English, modern foreign languages, specialization subjects).

-Motivation for the specialty, interest in business and related professions.
+Motivation for the specialization, interest in business and related professions.

 Read more